Get Ahead In Foundation GCSE Maths With This Comprehensive Question & Topic Analysis Of Edexcel GCSE Maths Papers 2017-2024

 Algebra

-• Algebra at Foundation tends to be examined in a fairly standard procedural way.
+• Algebra at Foundation is usually examined procedurally.
 However, students find the topics themselves more challenging, so these are not necessarily ‘easier’ marks.

 • Spend time ensuring students can apply standard algebraic methods accurately.

-• Consider spending less time on simultaneous equations, solving quadratic formula, and equations, in favour of more time on graphs, sequences, and functions.
+• Consider spending less time on simultaneous equations, solving quadratic formulas, and equations, in favour of more time on graphs, sequences, and functions.

 Ratio and proportion

-• As with number and proportion, this strand includes lots of context-rich problem solving involving ratio and proportional reasoning.
+• This strand includes lots of context-rich problem-solving involving ratio and proportional reasoning.

-• Ratio is frequently embedded in questions relating to other topics, such as shape or angle problems.
+• Ratio is frequently embedded in questions in other topics, such as shape or angle problems.

-• Include more work on time, particularly misconceptions around fractions of an hour, and use of a calculator for time problems.
+• Include more work on time, particularly misconceptions around fractions of an hour, and calculator use for time problems.

 Geometry

-• Include plenty of context-based problem-solving on perimeter, area, volume, and surface area, making sure students can flexibly apply these skills to 2D and 3D shapes and other problems.
+• Include plenty of context-based problem-solving on perimeter, area, volume, and surface area, and ensure students can flexibly apply these skills to 2D and 3D shapes and other problems.

-• Allow sufficient time for scale drawing work and bearings, and linking this to other topics.
+• Allow sufficient time for scale drawing work and bearings, linking this to other topics.

 Probability

-• There are plenty of procedural marks up for grabs in probability, including using probability scales, writing simple probabilities, and completing or reading information from tree diagrams.
+• Procedural marks are up for grabs in probability, including using probability scales, writing simple probabilities, and completing or reading information from tree diagrams.

-• There is an increased focus on ‘newer’ topics, such as Venn diagrams, sets, listing outcomes and frequency trees.
+• An increased focus on ‘newer’ topics, such as Venn diagrams, sets, listing outcomes and frequency trees.

 • Ensure students can apply fraction and ratio skills to unfamiliar contexts for mutually exclusive events or relative frequency.